Pilot Point, Texas

 Pilot Point is a city in Denton County, Texas, United States.
 Its population was 3,856 at the 2010 census, increasing to 4,381 at the 2020 census.

 History

+Several Holiness movement denominations met in October, 1908, at a church in Pilot Point and formed what would become the Church of the Nazarene denomination.

 On May 25, 2024, a tornado struck both Pilot Point and nearby Valley View resulting extensive damage (notably including a severely damaged truck stop in Valley View), several injuries and at least 7 fatalities.
-The tornado has been assigned a preliminary rating of EF3 by the National Weather Service.
+The tornado was assigned a rating of EF3 by the National Weather Service.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.7 km2, all land.

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Pilot Point has a humid subtropical climate, Cfa on climate maps.